stepchowfun/typical/README.md

 SUBCOMMANDS:
     format
-            Format a schema and its transitive dependencies
+            Formats a schema and its transitive dependencies

     generate
-            Generate code for a schema and its transitive dependencies
+            Generates code for a schema and its transitive dependencies

     help
             Prints this message or the help of the given subcommand(s)